Sai-Madhur-CH/gin-api/README.md

 Intersted people cantact me and help me if you find something wrong

-This API is user for only for the knowladge transfer not for commercial usage
+This API is used for only for the knowladge transfer not for commercial usage

 And there is not Web repo attached to it